MIT-SPARK/Hydra/README.md

 ### Filing Issues

 :warning: We don't support other platforms.
 Issues requesting support on other platforms (e.g. Ubuntu 16.04, Windows) will be summarily closed.

+Depending on the nature of the issue, it may be helpful to browse [this](doc/debugging.md) page about debugging Hydra first.